cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 <!-- The topic of linkage is a bit nuanced and I tried to simplify it as much as I could here, but if I missed something or made a mistake in my strive for simplicity, please comment below this video.
 Oh, and maybe subscribe once you're at it?
 You did make it this far, right?
 Anyway, back to linkage. -->

 ### What is linkage
 First, let me try to explain what linkage is by describing what it is used for.
-When we write programs we name things like our variables, classes, functions etc. These names _can_ (but don't have to) have linkage.
-A name corresponds to its declaration in a different scope if they have sufficient linkage.
-We distinguish linkage of several levels:
+When we write programs we name things like our variables, classes, functions etc. We can think of linkage as of a property of any given name.
+This property basically controls if a name of any symbol can correspond (in other words - be linked) to its declaration in a different scope.
+We distinguish linkage of several levels that control which boundaries such links can cross:
 - No linkage
 - Internal linkage
 - External linkage

-This concept allows us to reuse names in various scopes without introducing mistakes while keeping the memory layout efficient, more on that a bit later.
+Let's dive into these.

-### Intuition behind the levels of linkage
+### Levels of linkage
 Intuitively speaking, if we want some name to be available only in the current scope, it should have **no linkage**.
 As an example, any variable defined in any local scope usually has no linkage.
 <!--
 `CPP_SETUP_START`